Healthy Homes Assessment Aotea

 Home Assessments Aotea for Rental Properties

-There are a variety of concerns you should look for when conducting an home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are a myriad of concerns you should look for in a house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
 Some examples include:

 • Is the heater equipped with enough capacity?

-The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy services ruling can be significant for property managers and landlords.
-For specialist guidance, contact us today to book your rental property home evaluation.
+The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy services ruling could be significant for property managers and landlords.
+For professional advice get in touch today to schedule your rental property house assessment.

 home assessments for rental properties